brittAnderson/brittAnderson.github.io/contact.markdown

 ---
 title: Contact
 ---

-I live in a small hut in the mountains of Kumano Kodō on Kii Hantō and would not like to be contacted.
+I am a behavioral neurologist and cognitive neuroscientist at the University of Waterloo in Canada.
+My current interests are loosely grouped around the question of how it is that we organize our concept of probability and how that impacts on our beliefs and our behavior.